Antependium: Eastern Christianity

-In the Orthodox Church, the Holy Table (altar) may be covered with one or two coverings.
-There is always an outer frontal, covering the top of the Holy Table and hanging down several inches on all four sides.
-This kind is used alone if the front of the Holy Table is elaborately carved or decorated.
-For a "fully vested" Holy Table, a second, inner hanging is used.
+In the Orthodox Church, the Holy Table (altar) may be vested in one or two coverings.
+There is always an outer frontal, covering the top surface of the Holy Table and hanging down several inches on all four sides.
+This is used alone if the front of the Holy Table is elaborately carved or decorated.
+For a “fully vested” Holy Table, a second, inner hanging is used.
 This covers the Holy Table fully on the top and hangs down to the floor on all four sides.

-The analogia (icon stands) are covered with a covering known as a proskynitarion.
-As with the coverings used on the Holy Table, there may, again, be only one outer covering or also a second, inner covering that hangs to the floor (though, in this case, sometimes only in the front and back).
+The analogia (icon stands) are also covered with a covering known as a proskynitarion.
+As with the coverings used on the Holy Table, these may have only one outer covering, or include a second, inner covering hanging to the floor (though, in this case, sometimes only in the front and back).

 Construction

 A cloth antependium is normally of the same colour and often of the same fabric and similar style as the vestments worn by the clergy.
 The fabric may vary from very simple material, such as cotton or wool, to exquisitely wrought damasks, fine watermarked silk, velvet, or satin.
 Embellishment is commonly by means of decorative bands of material called orphreys, embroidery (sometimes in gold or silver thread, or making use of pearls and semi-precious stones) or appliqués, fringes and tassels, all of a complementary colour to the fabric.
 The most frequently used symbol on both vestments and hangings is the cross.
 The antependium is normally lined in satin, using a matching hue.

+By the 7th to 8th century rich materials were customary in the fabrication of an antependiums, particularly gold embroideries.
+From the 8th century onward antependia were often made from a variety of materials, including metal, gold, silver, gilt, and enamels.